Sudan

 The law was inherited from the British during the colonial period, in which the English criminal law was imposed upon Sudan.
 South Sudan retained the provision upon its independence from Sudan in 2011 and continues to criminalise same-sex sexual activity today.

-There is little evidence of the law being enforced in recent years, with the only reported arrests taking place in 2017, though it is not clear on what grounds they were arrested and whether they were themselves LGBT.
-There have been limited reports of discrimination and violence being committed against LGBT people in South Sudan in recent years, however the lack of reporting is likely due to the absence of LGBT civil society in the country.
+There is little evidence of the law being enforced in recent years, however arbitrary arrests and detention have been reported.
+There have been some reports of discrimination and violence being committed against LGBT people in South Sudan in recent years, however the lack of reporting is likely due to the absence of LGBT civil society in the country.

-The US Department of State reported that security forces routinely harass, and sometimes arrest, detain, beat and torture LGBT persons, including at least one extrajudicial killing.
+The US Department of State reported that while there is no official enforcement of the law, security forces routinely harass, and sometimes arrest, detain, beat and torture LGBT persons.
+This is consistent with findings in recent iterations of this report.

 In September, a government minister reportedly stated that security forces would be ordered to arrest LGBT people and detain them until they procreate.